 The idea is that by the time the rep presents their solution, they will have positioned it as the obvious choice and the prospect will be ready to buy.

 Sales processes are becoming more complex and prospects are doing more research on their own before they make contact with a sales rep, this is where the Challenger sales model and methodology comes in handy.

-Sales leaders must try to find ways for their sales reps to get ahead.
-When tackling complex sales cycles, research has proven that the Challenger sales model comes out on top.
+Sales leaders and organizations must try to find ways to get ahead.
+When tackling complex sales cycles, research has proven that the Challenger sales model helps sales teams come out on top.
 By taking a prospect on a rollercoaster and teaching them that the solution they thought was best may not be so, sales reps can take control of the selling process.

 The result?
 A prospect’s thought process is stripped back, and they are taught something new.
 If done right, your product can go from one of many options to the only plausible solution in solving their problem.